SwiftFaze/codejam25-guess-that-animal/README.md

 # Thanks
-Thanks to [Pax](https://github.com/PaxBritannica) for the amazing artwork
+Thanks to [Pax](https://github.com/PaxBritannica) for the amazing artwork on question 5!